tylermercer/personal-website/src/posts/faith/mountains-and-spirituality.md

 The summit is almost always occupied only by those who deliberately go there despite the difficult journey.

-Are we willing to deliberately go where God is?
+Are we willing to deliberately go where we can be mentally and spiritually present with God?